maxvisser/rocketchat.github.io/_posts/2017/11/2017-11-03-rocket-chat-ios-1-7-released.md

 <div class="left copy">
 <p>
-Rocket.Chat iOS now recognizes and supports custom fields added to any server's registration process.
+Rocket.Chat iOS recognizes and supports custom fields added to any server's registration process.
 </p>
 <p>
-For example if you've configured your server's registration process to require additional information like a person's job role and Twitter handle, Rocket.Chat iOS will now support those custom registration fields.
+For example, if you've configured your server's registration process to require additional information, such as a user's job role and Twitter handle, Rocket.Chat iOS will now support these custom registration fields.
 </p>
 </div>
 <div class="right image">